 At St. Clement's we believe that creativity is a gift from God to be celebrated and enjoyed.
 In the creative act human beings enter with God into his work of beauty.

-Face2Face projects are under way this year, further details to follow.
-We would welcome any contributions or offers of help on any of the projects.
+We would welcome any contributions or offers of help on any of the arts projects.
 You can contact Mtr.
 Cherry via firstname.lastname@example.org.

 It is our prayer that this will grow, and give confidence to those whose creativity is still unformed as well as bringing us closer to those outside our walls.
 Please keep the chaplaincy in your prayers.